 After Endoscopic Retrograde Cholangiopancreatography (ERCP)

 You had a procedure known as an endoscopic retrograde cholangiopancreatography (ERCP).
 Your doctor performed the ERCP to look at your common bile duct and to locate and treat blockages in the duct.
-This procedure is used to diagnose diseases of the pancreas, bile ducts, liver, and gallbladder.
+This procedure is used to diagnose diseases of the pancreas, bile ducts, and pancreatic duct, liver, and gallbladder.
 Here’s what you need to do following ERCP.

 Don’t take aspirin or any other blood-thinning medications until your doctor says it’s okay.